evelyne24/system-design-checklist/README.md

 We are bombarded by new information every day.
 There are many books and articles on software system design.
 Technologies, frameworks, languages, practices change at huge speed.

-<mark>However, most of them lack a practical format, to apply the knowledge **immediately**.
-Also, Our brains can't cope well with so many long-form texts, day-to-day. </mark>
+<mark>However, most of them lack a practical format, to apply the knowledge immediately.
+Also, our brains can't cope well with so many long-form texts on a daily basis.</mark>

 I noticed a move towards checklists and flowcharts in the developer community.
 Therefore, this repository is the first step towards a practical tool.
 I want to help not only first-time CTOs, but any software team before a routine design task.